DCM-UPB/MCIntegratorPlusPlus/examples/README.md

 ## Example 2

 `ex2/`: like ex2, but using the MPI wrapper for parallel integration.
+Pass the wanted number of threads to run.sh.